BNerot/tdmat/README.md

 3. `tdmat` put contributions together to create hourly profile of thermal demands

 ##  Installation notes
-The packaged version of `tamos`is available on PyPi.
+The packaged version of `tdmat`is available on PyPi.
 Please run:
-`pip install tamos`
+`pip install tdmat`

 ## Where is the project hosted?